jamesrhester/pycifrw/README.md

 PyCIFRW is written entirely in Python.
 While this makes parsing of large CIF files rather slow, it should run wherever Python runs.
-The latest version has been tested on Linux and Windows 7.
+The latest version has been tested on Linux and will soon be tested on Windows 7.

 The source code of a C extension module is also included in the distribution.
 This module accelerates CIF file reading.
 From time to time